-In conjunction with the operation structure, the HTS is also in line with the guidelines of other manuals and procedures, HGHQ; the foregoing is due to the fact that it is the service and technology solution provider entity for the different channels and business lines of the Group.
+In conjunction with the operation structure, the HTS is also in line with the guidelines of other manuals and procedures HGHQ is due to the fact that it is the service and technology solution provider entity for the different channels and business lines of the Bank.

-As part of its governance structure, the Group follows up the topics and requirements of the local authority through its compliance area, where one of its main functions is the constant assessment of the risk and the monitoring of the compliance with local law.
+As part of its governance structure, the Bank follows up the topics and requirements of the local authority through its compliance area, where one of its main functions is the constant assessment of the risk and the monitoring of the compliance with local law.